 External radiation therapy can be used to treat retinoblastoma, but it can cause side effects because the radiation often reaches nearby tissues as well.
-This limits its usefulness.
-Newer forms of radiation therapy such as intensity modulated radiation therapy (IMRT) and proton beam therapy are better able to target the tumor yet spare nearby tissues.
+Newer forms of radiation therapy such as intensity modulated radiation therapy (IMRT) and proton beam therapy can better target the tumor and spare nearby normal tissues.
 These techniques, which are described in the section “Radiation therapy for retinoblastoma,” may help doctors limit the side effects from radiation therapy.

 Other local treatments

-Doctors continue to improve the instruments used for cryotherapy, laser therapy, thermotherapy, and other local treatments.
+Doctors continue to improve the instruments used for cryotherapy, laser therapy (photocoagulation), thermotherapy, and other local treatments.
 The goal is to kill tumor cells more precisely while sparing other parts of the eye.

 Chemotherapy (chemo) has played a larger role in treating many retinoblastomas in recent years.

 Chemo given into a vein (IV) is now commonly used to shrink tumors before local treatments such as cryotherapy or laser therapy.
 Doctors are now studying whether giving chemo after local treatments (known as adjuvant chemotherapy) might help prevent the recurrence of retinoblastoma, especially outside the eye.
 Doctors are also studying the use of different chemo drugs such as topotecan, as well as new ways of combining current drugs, to try to improve how well chemo works.